Vonng/pigsty/docs/PGSQL-CONF.md

 ## Standby Cluster

-You can clone an existing cluster with [standby cluster](#standby-cluster), which can be used for migration, horizontal split, multi-az deployment, or disaster recovery.
+You can clone an existing cluster and create a [standby cluster](#standby-cluster), which can be used for migration, horizontal split, multi-az deployment, or disaster recovery.

-A standby cluster's definition is just same as any other normal clusters, except there's a [`pg_upstream`](PARAM#pg_upstream) defined on primary instance.
+A standby cluster's definition is just the same as any other normal cluster, except there's a [`pg_upstream`](PARAM#pg_upstream) defined on the primary instance.

-For example, you have a `pg-test` cluster, to create a standby cluster `pg-test2`, the inventory may look like:
+For example, you have a `pg-test` cluster, to create a standby cluster `pg-test2`, the inventory may look like this:

 ```yaml
 # pg-test is the original cluster